jerry048/Dedicated-Seedbox/README.md

 # Status update
 Hello.
 I am back at updating the script.
 The ETA of the next update would be late Feb.
-Here are some of the things that hopefully would be made into the update:
+Below are some of the features that I hope to include in the upcoming update:
 - Tidy up the code to be more maintainable (50% Done)
 - qBittorrent 4.6.2 & 4.5.5
 - Debian 12